-Each "non-interested" receives an annual retainer of \$20,000, paid quarterly, as well as reimbursement for any reasonable expenses incurred attending the meetings.
+Each "non-interested" Trustee receives an annual retainer of \$20,000, paid quarterly, as well as reimbursement for any reasonable expenses incurred attending the meetings.
 The Chair of the Audit Committee receives an additional \$5,000 annually.
 None of the executive officers, with the exception of the Chief Compliance Officer, receive compensation from the Fund.
 Certain Trustees and officers of the Fund are also officers of the Advisor and are not paid by the Fund for serving in such capacities.

-None of the interested trustees or executive officers receive compensation from the Trust.
+None of the interested Trustees or executive officers receive compensation from the Trust.

-The table below details the amount of compensation the Trustees are expected to receive from the Trust during the fiscal year ended September 30, 2024.
+The table below details the amount of compensation the Trustees received from the Trust during the fiscal year ended December 31, 2024.
 Each Independent Trustee is expected to attend all quarterly meetings during the period.
 The Trust does not have a bonus, profit sharing, pension or retirement plan.

-Name of Trustees Aggregate Compensation from the High Income Fund Accrued as Part Estimated Annual Benefits Upon Retirement Total Compensation from Fund and Fund Complex Paid to Trustees, Douglas Barnard \$8,333 \$8,333 None None \$50,000 Ramona Heine \$6,666 \$6,666 None None \$40,000 Louis Zurita \$6,666 \$6,666 None None \$40,000 William Ferri None None None None None
+Name of Trustees from th egate nsation ne High e Fund from the Oppoi egate nsation e Equity tunity nd Pension or Retirement Benefits Accrued as Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation from Fund and Fund Complex Paid to Trustees

+Douglas Barnard \$ 0 \$ 0 None None \$68,750

+Ramona Heine \$ 0 \$ 0 None None \$55,000

+Louis Zurita \$ 0 \$ 0 None None \$55,000

+William Ferri N one N one None None None

-^{}The "Fund Complex" includes the Cantor Fitzgerald Infrastructure Fund.
+^{} The "Fund Complex" includes the Cantor Fitzgerald Infrastructure Fund and the other series of the Trust.

 Beneficial Equity Ownership Information.
-The table below shows for each Trustee, the amount of Fund equity securities beneficially owned by each Trustee, and the aggregate value of all investments in equity securities of the Fund complex, as of December 31, 2023, and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-50,000; D = 50,001-100,000; and E = 000.
+The table below shows for each Trustee, the amount of Fund equity securities beneficially owned by each Trustee, and the aggregate value of all investments in equity securities of the Fund complex, as of December 31, 2024, and stated as one of the following ranges: A = None; B = 1-10,000; C = 10,001-50,000; D = 50,001-100,000; and E = 0 over 100,000.

-Dollar Range of Equity Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee in Family of Investment Companies
+Name of Trustee Dollar Range of Equity Securities in the Fund Aggregate Dollar Range of Equity Securities in All Registered Investment Companies Overseen by Trustee in Family of Investment Companies

 Douglas Barnard A A

 Ramona Heine A A

-Louis Zurita A А
+Louis Zurita A A

 William Ferri A A